 Irritable bowel syndrome (IBS) is a chronic gastrointestinal disorder characterized by alterations in motility, stool consistency and frequency, and urgency.
-It is generally classified into three subtypes: constipation predominant, diarrhea predominant, and mixed.
-Our analysis focuses on IBS-D, the diarrhea predominant subtype.
-Limited treatment options are currently available for IBS and only a few drugs have secured an FDA approval for IBS-D. Treatment options include antidepressants (off-label), motor stimulants (off-label), anticholinergic agents (off-label), a 5-HTR modulator (Sebela Pharmaceuticals’ Lotronex), and two recently approved agents: Salix Pharmaceuticals’ Xifaxan, an antibiotic, and Allergan’s Viberzi, an opioid delta receptor antagonist.
+It is generally classified into three subtypes: constipation predominant, diarrhea predominant, and mixed; this analysis focuses on IBS-D, the diarrhea-predominant subtype.
+Treatment options for IBS are limited, and only a few drugs have secured FDA approval specifically for IBS-D. Current treatments include antidepressants (off-label), motor stimulants (off-label), anticholinergic agents (off-label), a 5-HTR modulator (Sebela Pharmaceuticals’ Lotronex), and two recently approved agents: an antibiotic (Salix Pharmaceuticals’ Xifaxan) and an opioid delta receptor antagonist (Allergan’s Viberzi).

-- What is the patient share of key therapies and brands by line of therapy in newly diagnosed IBS-D patients?
+- What patient share do key therapies and brands garner by line of therapy in newly diagnosed IBS-D patients?
 What are the quarterly trends in prescribing among recently treated and newly diagnosed IBS-D patients?

 - How have Xifaxan and Viberzi been integrated into the treatment algorithm?

-- What percentage of IBS-D patients receive drug therapy within 365 days of diagnosis, and how quickly?
+- What proportion of IBS-D patients receive drug therapy within 365 days of diagnosis, and how quickly?
 What percentage of patients progress to later lines of therapy within 365 days of diagnosis?

 - What percentage of IBS-D patients are treated with monotherapy versus combination therapy?
 What are the most widely used combination therapies?